 Have superior attention to detail, time management skills, and self-motivation

-Selected students will assist with International Student Orientation on January 8th & 9th, attend training on January 8th or 9th, and begin regular office hours on January 10th and will continue in the position to the end of the term on April 27, 2018.
+Selected students will attend training on August 14, assist with Exchange Student Orientation on August 15 & 16, begin regular office hours on August 19, and will continue in the position to the end of the term on December 6, 2019.

 This is not an hourly paid position.
 However, each student will receive a $550.00 stipend per term (NOTE: tax will be taken out of this amount).